bdkinc/knex-ibmi/README.md

 [![npm version](http://img.shields.io/npm/v/@bdkinc/knex-ibmi.svg)](https://npmjs.org/package/@bdkinc/knex-ibmi)

-**Disclaimer: this library is in alpha.
+**Disclaimer: this library is in beta.
 Please submit an issue for any bugs encounter or any questions you have.**

 ## Description